danyaalu/whitelist-bot/README.md

 - Key: Discord server/guild ID (right-click server → Copy Server ID with Developer Mode enabled)
 - `name` - Friendly name for your reference
 - `minecraftServers` - Array of Minecraft server IDs this Discord can manage
+- `requiredRoles` - *(Optional)* Array of Discord role IDs required to use the whitelist command.
+If empty or not specified, everyone can use it.
+Users need at least ONE of the specified roles.

 **Minecraft Servers Section:**
 - Key: Unique server ID (used internally, e.g., "survival", "s1", "main")